ThisIsRuvos/sea-client-nodejs/README.md

 **Download the file**

 Use the file key ID to download the target file.
-The bucket is incorporated in the function via the `secrets.json`.
+The bucket is incorporated in the bearer token.

 ```
 node getClientFile -k <just the id part of the key, not the folders>